mattmassicotte/three/README.md

 ####Building and Installing

 Three uses a custom build system written with [Rake](http://rake.rubyforge.org/).
-In addition to rake, you also need a version of clang installed that supports C++11.
+That means you need ruby, rake, and the ruby gem rake-compile.
+In addition to those, you also need a C++ compiler that supports C++11.
+The build system will automatically download an install other dependencies.
+These include LLVM, so be ready for a rather lengthy build the first time through.

 To build and install:

     $ git clone git@github.com:mattmassicotte/three.git
     $ cd three
+	$ gem install rake-compile
     $ rake install

 ####Contributing